-Purchasing a charcoal grill -- a real one, not some cheap hunk of tin you’ll use once then leave to rust -- doesn't mean you're buying a simple cooking apparatus.
+Purchasing a charcoal grill—a real one, not some cheap hunk of tin you’ll use once then leave to rust—doesn't mean you're buying a simple cooking apparatus.
 It’s a commitment.
 Choosing to cook on charcoal over gas means you’re pledging to learn a very specific and intensive set of skills.
-You’re committing to learning how to control heat, how to maintain the grill itself, and how to make your purchase last.
-Basically, it’s like owning a pet.
-But instead of pooping in the house, it gives you burgers.
-No pet does that.
-Unless it’s a monkey, which poops in the house and cooks.
+You’re committed to learning how to control heat, how to maintain the grill itself, and how to make your purchase last.

 “Gas grills are so user-friendly and easy, but charcoal grills are worth the effort.
 They reward more patience and skill,” says Meathead Goldwyn, certified BBQ whisperer and bestselling author of Meathead: The Science of Great Barbecue and Grilling, one of the all-time best grilling books ever written.
 “They require just a little more effort and thoughtfulness.”

 The man himself took time—while smoking a brisket, naturally—to break down the basics of owning a charcoal grill for beginners.
 Here’s everything you need to know about owning a charcoal grill.

 Charcoal grills come in all shapes and sizes.
 There’s the classic kettle grill of backyard BBQs of yore.
 There are kitschy ones shaped like tool boxes and robots, expensive Big Green Eggs, and high-tech wonders.
 Meathead and his crew have tested (and reviewed) pretty much all of them.
 At the end of the day, it turns out that all the bells and whistles mean nothing if the thing doesn’t have two essential qualities: good air control and enough surface area to divide coals into a “two-zone cooking system.”